flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 Finally, the ANNOTATIONS tab is an advanced feature that lets you add annotations (notes) to Dandisets, NWB files, and individual Neurodata objects.
 Other users will be able to see your annotations.

 Note: this is an experimental feature and is subject to change / deletion.
+We are not going to cover it in this tutorial.

 ## Advanced DANDI Queries